thoughtbot/ruby-science/book/solutions/inject_dependencies.md

 ` app/models/question.rb@5a9a4f1a:40,43

-\clearpage

-That `options` argument is no longer necessary, because it was only used to build the summarizer, which is now handled by the controller.
+That `options` argument is no longer necessary because it was only used to build the summarizer—which is now handled by the controller.
 Let's remove it:

 ` app/models/question.rb@b8bbd4dd:40,43